Articles on Prostate Cancer

 The diagnosis of prostate cancer ultimately is based on the pathologist's review of tissue removed at the time of the prostate biopsy.
 An abnormal PSA and/or abnormal digital rectal examination often are present and are the indications for the prostate biopsy.

 Digital rectal examination (DRE): As part of a physical examination, your doctor inserts a gloved and lubricated finger into your rectum and feels toward the front of your body.
-The prostate gland is a walnut or larger sized gland immediately in front of the rectum, and beneath your bladder.
-The back portion of prostate gland can be felt in this manner.
+The prostate gland is a walnut or larger-sized gland immediately in front of the rectum, and beneath your bladder.
+The back portion of the prostate gland can be felt in this manner.
 Findings on this exam are compared to notes about the patient's prior digital rectal examinations.

 The exam is usually brief, and most find it uncomfortable due to the pressure used to adequately examine the prostate gland.
 Findings such as abnormal size, lumps, or nodules (hard areas within the prostate) may indicate prostate cancer.

-The National Comprehensive Cancer Network (NCCN) notes that a DRE should not be used as a stand-alone test for detection of prostate cancer but should be performed in men with an elevated PSA.
+The National Comprehensive Cancer Network (NCCN) notes that a DRE should not be used as a stand-alone test for the detection of prostate cancer but should be performed in men with an elevated PSA.
 The NCCN also notes that DRE may be considered as a baseline test in all patients, as it may help identify high-grade cancers associated with a normal PSA.

-Prostate specific antigen (PSA) blood test: The PSA blood test measures the level of a protein found in the blood that is produced by the prostate gland and helps keep semen in liquid form.
+Prostate-specific antigen (PSA) blood test: The PSA blood test measures the level of a protein found in the blood that is produced by the prostate gland and helps keep semen in liquid form.
 The PSA test can indicate an increased likelihood of prostate cancer if the PSA is at an increased or elevated level or has changed significantly over time, but it does not provide a definitive diagnosis.
 Prostate cancer can be found in patients with a low PSA level, but this occurs less than 20% of the time.

 If the PSA level is elevated (levels can depend upon your age, on the size of your prostate gland on examination, certain medications you may be taking, or recent sexual activity) or has increased significantly over time, further testing may be needed to rule out prostate cancer.